 What is the difference between a school psychologist and a school (guidance) counselor?

 School counselors: Most school counseling programs span 12 to 18 months.
-A school counselor’s training is less focused on psychology and more focused on preparing school counselors to meet the needs of students participating in general education.
+A school counselor's training is less focused on psychology and more focused on preparing school counselors to meet the needs of students participating in general education.
 Many states require school counselors to have a teaching degree and previous teaching experience.
 In terms of services provided, school counselors work with the total school population regarding a variety of student issues, including academic issues, career planning and college preparation, and helping students with class scheduling.
-School counselors often conduct groups to help students adapt to common challenges, such as parents’ divorce, social skills, and study skills.
-School counselors are often involved in school wide programs, such as encouraging graduation and post-high school training.
+School counselors often conduct groups to help students adapt to common challenges, such as divorce of parents, social skills, and study skills.
+School counselors are often involved in school-wide programs, such as encouraging graduation and post high school training.
 School counselors often coordinate district and school testing programs (academic standards testing).
 To learn more about school counselors, visit the American School Counselor Association website.